1985 Newry mortar attack

-On 28 February 1985, the Provisional Irish Republican Army (IRA) launched a heavy mortar attack on the Royal Ulster Constabulary (RUC) base at Corry Square in Newry, County Down, Northern Ireland.
+On 28 February 1985, the Provisional IRA launched a mortar attack on the Royal Ulster Constabulary (RUC) base at Corry Square in Newry, County Down, Northern Ireland.
 The attack killed nine RUC officers and injured almost 40 others; the highest death toll ever suffered by the RUC.
 Afterwards, a major building scheme was begun to give police and military bases better protection from such attacks.

 Background

 In the early 1970s, after the onset of the Troubles, the Provisional IRA launched a campaign aimed at forcing the British to withdraw from Northern Ireland.

-The IRA—particularly its South Armagh Brigade—had repeatedly attacked the British Army and RUC with home-made mortars, but with limited success.
+The IRA, particularly its South Armagh Brigade, had repeatedly attacked the British Army and RUC with home-made mortars, but with limited success.
 Between 1973 and early 1978 a total of 71 mortar attacks were recorded, but none caused direct British Army or RUC deaths.
 There were only two deadly mortar attacks before 1985.
 The first was on 19 March 1979, when Private Peter Woolmore of the Queen's Regiment was killed in a mortar attack on Newtownhamilton British Army base.
 The second was on 12 November 1983, when an RUC officer was killed and several hurt in a mortar attack on Carrickmore RUC base.

 Attack

 The attack was jointly planned by members of the South Armagh Brigade and an IRA unit in Newry.
-The homemade mortar launcher, dubbed the 'Mark 10', was bolted on to the back of a Ford lorry that had been hijacked in Crossmaglen.

-Shortly after 6.30 pm on 28 February, nine shells were launched from the lorry, which had been parked on Monaghan Street, about 250 yds from the base.
+The home-made mortar launcher, dubbed the 'Mark 10', was bolted on to the back of a Ford lorry that had been hijacked in Crossmaglen.
+Shortly after 6.30 pm on 28 February, nine shells were launched from the lorry, which had been parked on Monaghan Street, about 250 yd from the base.
 At least one 50 lb shell landed on a portacabin containing a canteen, where many officers were having their evening tea break.
-Nine police officers were killed and 37 people were hurt, including 25 civilian police employees; the highest death toll inflicted on the RUC in its history.
+Nine police officers were killed and 37 people hurt, including 25 civilian police employees; the highest death toll inflicted on the RUC in its history.
 The nine dead officers ranged in age from 19 to 41, seven male and two female, seven Protestants and two Catholics.
 Another shell hit the observation tower, while the rest landed inside and outside the perimeter of the base.